rust-lang/std-dev-guide/src/documentation/safety-comments.md

 ## Inside *safe* elements

-Inside safe elements, a `SAFETY:` comment must not depend on anything from the caller beside properly contruscted types and values (i.e, if your function receive a reference that is unaligned or null, it's the caller fault if it fails and not yours).
+Inside safe elements, a `SAFETY:` comment must not depend on anything from the caller beside properly constructed types and values (i.e, if your function receives a reference that is unaligned or null, it is the caller fault if it fails and not yours).

 `SAFETY` comments in *safe* elements often rely on checks that are done before the `unsafe` block or on type invariants, like a division by `NonZeroU8` would not check for `0` before dividing.

+[See the example on github][split_at]

 ```rust
 pub fn split_at(&self, mid: usize) -> (&str, &str) {